-- a) Provide a three-year operating proforma (assuming that occupancy and average daily rates remain the same as the NPS-provided projections for the first year of operations) for the Hotel that are consistent with the information submitted in the Project Understanding and Methodology and Project Management sections of the response. - b) Delineate line items for operating revenues, departmental expenses, undistributed expenses, fixed expenses, and capital reserves in the format of the USALI for Hotels (if applicable).
-(Note: Please assume that hotel occupancy and average daily rate remains the same as the NPS-provided projections for the first year of operations). - c) List proforma assumptions. - d) Estimate working capital needs. - e) Submit operating statements for three most comparable properties under the respondent's management.
+- a) Provide a three-year operating proforma (assuming that occupancy and average daily rates remain the same as 2024 for the Hotel that are consistent with the information submitted in the Project Understanding and Methodology and Project Management sections of the response. - b) Delineate line items for operating revenues, departmental expenses, undistributed expenses, fixed expenses, and capital reserves in the format of the USALI for Hotels (if applicable).
+(Note: Please assume that hotel occupancy and average daily rate remains the same as 2024). - c) List proforma assumptions. - d) Estimate working capital needs. - e) Submit operating statements for three most comparable properties under the respondent's management.
 The respondent may redact property names.
 The Service is seeking a one to two-page summary operating statement for each property through EBITDA.